vincemic/wopr-ai-chatbot/README.md

 - Use the `/config` command to access the visual settings panel
 - Choose from multiple themes: Classic Green, Amber, Blue, Matrix
-- Configure audio preferences including TTS, beeping, and dial-up sounds
+- Configure audio preferences including TTS, voice selection, beeping, and dial-up sounds
 - Adjust AI behavior with temperature and token limits
 - Export/import settings for backup and sharing